$altText

 Purdue has licensed Office 365 from Microsoft to make it available for free on an individual basis to students, faculty and staff, including for use on their personally owned machines.

 To install Office 365 on your computer, visit the Purdue Office 365 portal.
 Sign in with your Purdue email address and password.
-Then click the Install button on the top right of the page.
+Then follow the instructions found here: How do I access or install Microsoft Office 365 on my computer?

 You can install Office 365 on up to five devices.